 - Supervisory authorities – It monitors whether responses to requests from supervisory and other authorities are managed quickly and efficiently.
 It cooperates with them in order to facilitate their tasks.
 It monitors whether Eurobank Holdings meets regulatory reporting timelines.
 It notifies the Audit Committee of any delays or fines.

-- Code of Professional Conduct – Eurobank Holdings abides by the key principles of the Code of Professional Conduct of Eurobank.
+- Code of Conduct and Ethics – Eurobank Holdings abides by the key principles of the Code of Conduct and Ethics of Eurobank.
 The Code applies to the human resources of Eurobank Holdings and provides the framework for the principles, rules, conduct and decisions that the human resources ought to follow during their professional engagement.
-Compliance monitors adherence to the Code of Professional Conduct with the aim to identify potential conflicts of interest, bribery, corruption or other unusual transactions.
+Compliance monitors adherence to the Code of Conduct and Ethics with the aim to identify potential conflicts of interest, bribery, corruption or other unusual transactions.

 Eurobank Holdings encourages all staff of Eurobank Holdings and its subsidiaries, as well as any concerned third parties, to submit reports or comments.